theNizo/installMicroG/README.md

 	1. Allow missing permissions (you can still revoke them with XPrivacy or LineageOS's PrivacyGuard)
 	2. Enable the Google Services you need (I didn't enable Google Cloud Messaging and didn't even install GsfProxy and it still worked.
 So I left everything off)
 	3. Open Self-Check **(don't activate Battery Optimization yet)**
-		* Make sure the first 4 points in "Installed Packages" are set (this means it works)
+		* Try enabling everything under "Signature Spoofing support".
+Here is a known issue where you can't activate "System grants signature spoofing permission", please read the section below.
+Everything works when the first 4 marks in "Installed Packages" are set.
 		* Make sure the Gsf and/or Location points are set, if you installed those features (I don't know when you have to configure location)
 5. Reboot
 6. Open microG settings again